bulatb/yuno/README.md

 Except for the comments (lines starting with `//`), the config syntax is [standard JSON](http://en.wikipedia.org/wiki/JSON#Data_types.2C_syntax_and_example).
 Intrepid editors will find that Yuno's comment stripping code is very stupid, so comments at the ends of lines will be treated not so much like comments but like syntax errors.
 Complaints may be addressed to:

-  > ATTN: Roundfile Group -
+  > ATTN: Roundfile group
-  > 127 Wontfix Road -
+  > 127 Wontfix Road
-  > Devnull, CA 92122 -
+  > Devnull, CA 92122

 ### Customizing output